MayaQuest: The Mystery Trail

 MayaQuest: The Mystery Trail (also known as "MayaQuest Trail") is an educational computer game created by MECC and inspired by the actual MayaQuest Expedition.
-It is a spin-off title of The Oregon Trail series, featuring the lands of Mexico where the Mayan People once lived.
+It is a spin-off title of The Oregon Trail series, featuring cities of the Classical Mayan civilization.
 While travelling across the lands by bicycle, the player learns all about the ancient culture and history of the indigenous people.
 The game also contains some Spanish language for additional learning.

 Plot

 For many years the Earth has been protected from incoming meteors by a space network.
 An incoming meteor in a satellite's path causes a shuttlecraft to be accidentally shot down to the Mexican jungles on Earth with only part of the new laser firing codes transmitted to the Meteor Defense Network.
 The player is sent to cycle through the jungles to find and recover the code pieces with a limited time before a meteor shower impact.